nf-core/funcscan/docs/usage.md

 --input '[path to samplesheet file]'
 ```

-The input samplesheet has to be a comma-separated file (`.csv`) with 2 (`sample`, `fasta`) or 4 columns (`sample`, `fasta`, `protein`, `feature`), and a header row as shown in the examples below.
+The input samplesheet has to be a comma-separated file (`.csv`) with 2 (`sample`, `fasta`) or 4 columns (`sample`, `fasta`, `protein`, `gbk`), and a header row as shown in the examples below.

-If you already have annotated contigs, you can supply these to the pipeline using the optional `protein` and `feature` columns.
-If these two columns are supplied, pipeline annotation (i.e. with bakta, prodigal, pyrodigal or prokka) will be skipped and the corresponding annotation files used instead.
+If you already have annotated contigs with peptide sequences and an annotation file in `gbk` format, you can supply these to the pipeline using the optional `protein` and `gbk` columns.
+If these additional columns are supplied, pipeline annotation (i.e. with bakta, prodigal, pyrodigal or prokka) will be skipped and the corresponding annotation files used instead.

-For two columns:
+For two columns (without pre-annotated data):

 ```csv title="samplesheet.csv"
 sample,fasta